himanshu25122002/YOLOV8/README.md

 This object detection system can be adapted for:

-Security & Surveillance
+- Security & Surveillance:-
 Detect intrusions, weapons, or unusual activities in real-time CCTV feeds.

-Retail & Inventory Monitoring
+- Retail & Inventory Monitoring:-
 Track product availability, customer footfall, or shelf status using camera feeds.

-Autonomous Vehicles & Traffic Monitoring
+- Autonomous Vehicles & Traffic Monitoring:-
 Identify vehicles, pedestrians, and traffic signals for smart city or autonomous car systems.

-Healthcare
+- Healthcare:-
 Detect medical tools in operation theaters or track patient movements.

-Wildlife Monitoring & Conservation
+- Wildlife Monitoring & Conservation:-
 Use drones or stationary cameras to detect animals in forests or sanctuaries.

-Smart Farming
+- Smart Farming:-
 Detect crops, pests, or livestock from drone or ground-level images.